LauritzR/dimm-error-pattern-visualization/README.md

 # dimm-error-pattern-visualization

+This tool for visualization the spatial distribution of correctable memory errors was developed with the publication ....
+If you use it, we are happy if you cite it.

 ## Data requirements
 In order for the code to work properly, the input data has to fulfill some conditions.
 The input .csv has to contain the following columns: